MinhMiner672/ChatBot-Simplified/README.md

 # 🌟 Ruby-chan 🌟

-A simple but cute chatbot
+A simple but cute chatbot based on Bard API

 ## 🔗 Link to my website